 Office hours are Monday through Friday 8:00 a.m. to 5:00 p.m. except for City holidays.
 To schedule an appointment, please contact the Office of the City Clerk at (650) 522-7040 or .
 A candidate should be prepared to provide their name and residential address for validation of current voter registration and eligibility status.

 Individuals qualified to run for office are encouraged to attend the candidate briefing on:

 || City Hall Council Chambers, 330 W. 20th Ave, San Mateo, CA 94403

-Candidate forums are open to the public and intended to provide an instructional overview of the deadlines, regulations, and process for running for office.
+Candidate briefings are open to the public and intended to provide an instructional overview of the deadlines, regulations, and process for running for office.

 San Mateo City Council Members are elected to serve four-year terms.
 Incumbent City Council Members may only serve up to three consecutive terms.
 No partial term of office shall be counted as any portion of the consecutive terms.
 The term expirations for the City Council are staggered so that only half of the offices expire at a time.

 In the event that a City Council seat becomes vacant, that seat shall be filled by appointment by the Council.